 Luck is not a strategy.
 Humanity is likely to face new forms of respiratory pathogens that hold the potential to become pandemics – in our lifetime.”

-The emergence of SARS-COV-2, the virus that caused COVID-19, caught the world off-guard.
+The emergence of SARS-CoV-2, the virus that caused COVID-19, caught the world off-guard.
 It shouldn’t have.

 Harbingers of infectious viral pandemics, such as the influenza H1N1, SARS, Zika, Ebola and MERS viruses had all emerged in the first two decades of the 21st century.
 Despite these devastating warnings, societies across the world still lacked promising therapeutic tools that could be rapidly and sustainably scaled at a global level when COVID-19 emerged.

 Globalization, urban expansion, and exploitation of natural habitats suggest humanity will face new forms of respiratory pathogens that hold the potential to become pandemics.
 What we can’t predict is its lethality, timing and virulence.
-Vaccines and monoclonal antibodies proved effective against SARS-COV-2, however, their development, cost and scale have limited their use in many of the world’s most populous nations.
-Orally available small-molecule antiviral drugs for rapid mobilization and distribution are a critical tool to protect societies from a new viral pandemic.
+Vaccines and monoclonal antibodies proved effective against SARS-CoV-2, however, their development, cost and scale have limited their use in many of the world’s most populous nations.
+Orally available small molecule antiviral drugs for rapid mobilization and distribution are a critical tool to protect societies from a new viral pandemic.
 Unlike some vaccines and antibodies, antiviral therapies might be less prone to the impact of virus genetic evolution, may be effective against a broad range of viruses and can change the course of disease even after infection.
 Moreover, they generally are not subject to the same public distrust that has unfortunately prejudiced some against vaccines.

 History has shown efforts to prevent infectious epidemics wane after the immediate crisis ebbs.
 We can’t let history repeat itself again; we can do something to stop it.”

-In a pandemic, small-molecule antivirals can be used to reduce morbidity and mortality in infected patients, and slow the development and transmission of new variants escaping vaccines and neutralizing antibodies.
+small molecule antivirals can be used to reduce morbidity and mortality in infected patients, and slow the development and transmission of new variants escaping vaccines and neutralizing antibodies.
 Most small molecule antivirals can be produced rapidly and in a cost-effective manner at a global scale in existing facilities, but they require years to discover and develop, so research and development work must begin now.

 SARS-CoV-2 demonstrated the vital importance of strong public-private partnerships for pandemic response.
 Ahead of the next pandemic, governments’ continued focus on preparedness through policy and regulatory innovation, funding for antiviral countermeasures development, and resilient health systems is essential.
-The Intrepid Alliance is committed to bringing the best science forward to achieve the goal of having effective medicines ready to deploy as soon as they’re needed.”
+The INTREPID Alliance is committed to bringing the best science forward to achieve the goal of having effective medicines ready to deploy as soon as they’re needed.”